Jacksdab/DOTA_YOLOv2/README.md

 added copyright section

 #Update in the new branch
-just to test conflicts yunno
+just to test conflicts okay here i added some more text yunno

 ## subscetion where master branch makes updates